 Master Various Computer Skills

-You don’t have to become a hacker, but ability to write a properly formatted business letter, make a powerpoint presentation, use Quickbooks hosting, or dominate a spreadsheet are skills you should be able to do.
+You don’t have to become a hacker, but ability to write a properly formatted business letter, make a powerpoint presentation or dominate a spreadsheet are skills you should be able to do.

 Improve Your Communication Skills